 The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 This Practice Note considers the rules of taking of evidence as they will apply between the UK’s departure from the EU on 31 January 2020 and the end of the implementation period, referred to by the EU as the transition period.
-It considers whether the implementation period can be extended, whether the taking of evidence regime under Regulation (EC) 1206/2001, the Taking of Evidence Regulation applies during the implementation period as well as potential issues that may arise at the end of the implementation period if the UK has not entered into a deal with the EU regarding taking of evidence.
+It considers whether the implementation period can be extended, whether the taking of evidence regime under Regulation (EC) 1206/2001, the Taking of Evidence Regulation applies during the implementation period, as well as the position after the implementation period.

 This Practice Note using a number of definitions: